'}}

 These historical events surrounding the life and martyrdom of Saint Victoria of Albitina are sourced primarily from early Christian writings and the oral tradition within the church.
 As with many early saints, some details may vary across different accounts.
 Despite this, what remains certain is her place as a martyr and saint within the Catholic tradition, remembered for her devout faith and strength in the face of persecution.

-See also Florian
+See also Christopher

 How does Saint Victoria of Albitina inspire the faithful in their daily Catholic living?